-Regularly drinking homemade fire cider is said to boost your health and naturally protect against colds and flus, while easing sinus congestion that’s already taken hold.
+Regularly drinking this homemade cider is said to boost your health and naturally protect against colds and flus, while easing sinus congestion that’s already taken hold.
 Proponents also claim it can aid digestion.

 The key ingredients of fire cider

-The individual ingredients of fire cider – most of which can be grown in your garden at home – are all uniquely beneficial and, when infused together, form a lively and beneficial tonic.
+The individual ingredients used – most of which can be grown in your garden at home – are all uniquely beneficial and, when infused together, form a lively and beneficial tonic.

 Apple cider vinegar

-Rich in potassium and alkaline in nature, used as a medium in fire cider extracts minerals from the herbs.
+Rich in potassium and alkaline in nature, used as a medium in this cider extracts minerals from the herbs.